- Cooling Air Flow

 Miscellaneous Ideas to Improve Cooling

-All of us want a cool running engine, one that can take 70 mph into a headwind at 95 degrees all day.
+All of us want a cool running engine, one that can take 70 mph into a headwind at 95f degrees all day.

 The stock cooling system will handle higher power okay, but do include the thermostat and cooling flaps.
 (See our discussion of Cooling Vanes and Thermostat.
 If the thermostat is expanded, the flaps should be open, (as long as the control rod is moving freely).

-Another useful trick is to examine the heads carefully, and use a Dremel or small chisel to remove any casting flash between the fins.
+Another useful trick is to examine the heads carefully, and use a Dremel, rat tail file or small chisel to remove any casting flash between the fins - some of the casting holes through the finning are quite restrictive.
 This improves airflow for better cooling.

 Paint the cylinders (not the heads) with a very thin coat of matt black heat resistant paint (brush-on, not spray paint -- according to John Connolly (Aircooled.Net), using the brush-on type is much better than spray-on, maybe it sticks better.
 Also paint the push rod tubes with the same stuff (that will cool the oil just a little, since it's just come from the hotter heads and is dribbling past the cooler cylinder air).

 Don't be tempted to install those shiny "cool" aluminium rocker covers.
 The black VW ones shed more oil heat according to Bob Hoover.
 Apparently VW offered an Arctic Kit many years ago which included chrome rocker covers to slow the radiation of heat in cold climates.
 The genreal rule is - if hot oil touches it, black is better for shedding heat.

 If it's really needed you can alter the oil cooler doghouse to fit the wider Type 4 oil cooler.